emilte/django-workshop/documentation/tasks/debugger.md

 At the top you can select which configuration you want to use (see [launch.json](/.vscode/launch.json)).
 Select the one for `clean`, the editor should now be orange.

-> Ff you have another editor than VSCode, you must configure it yourself.
+> If you some other editor than VSCode, you must configure it yourself.
 The process is running as mentioned on port `5678`, so in theory anything can listen to it.

 <br>
 <br>